My Saved Searches

 There are two classifications of cemeteries

-A Class A cemetery is managed by a public agency such as a city, county, cemetery district, or a private entity such as a funeral home or church.
-If you know of a Class A cemetery you would like added to this website, contact the management of the cemetery and inform them of this site.
-Encourage them to complete the Attached Questionnaire and fax it to 801-226-0394.
+These cemeteries are managed by a public agency such as a city, county, cemetery district, or a private entity such as a funeral home or church.
+If you know of a Managed cemetery you would like added to this website, contact the management of the cemetery and inform them of this site.
+Encourage them to complete the Attached Questionnaire and email it to bluerockspatial@gmail.com.
 A NAMES IN STONE representative will contact them with pricing and funding suggestions.

 DOWNLOAD QUESTIONNAIRE